-Agatha Christie is not just a famous mystery writer, she’s the best selling novelist of all time with a massive fandom that continues long after her death.
-But if you decide you’d like to see what Christie has to offer, with over 60 novels and 14 story collections, getting started can be a daunting task.
-We’ve compiled some basic information about her writing, the best Agatha Christie books, which ones to dip your toe in with, and what to read when you want to dive deeper.
+Agatha Christie is not just a famous mystery writer, she’s the best selling novelist of all time with over two billion copies sold and a massive fandom that continues long after her death.
+But if you decide you’d like to see what Christie has to offer, with over 60 novels and 14 short story collections, getting started can be a daunting task.
+We’ve compiled some basic information about her writing, the best Agatha Christie books, which ones to dip your toe in with, and what to read (and in what order) when you want to dive deeper.

-Here’s the basics you need to know if you’re going to pick up a Christie novel.
+Here’s the basics you need to know if you’re going to pick up an Agatha Christie book.

 She has two major series and another lesser-known series.
 Each follows the cases of a specific detective or team of detectives.
 These don’t necessarily have to be read in order, though it may be helpful to start with the first one to get yourself properly introduced to the main character(s).
 Many of her books and stories have been adapted for television and movies.

 Need a guide to recurring characters in Agatha Christie novels?
 Here’s some of the most important ones.

 Poirot is best known for his iconic mustaches and using his “little grey cells” to solve the most puzzling cases from the right set of clues.
 A Belgian private detective who used to be a policeman, Poirot is often accompanied by Captain Arthur Hastings, who acts as the Watson to his Holmes.
 Poirot loves to gather all the suspects and slowly explain how he’s solved the case.
 Many Poirot mysteries involve exotic locales and rich people, since Poirot himself is a wealthy man who keeps insisting he is retired.
 There are over 30 Poirot novels and over 50 short stories.